jbg469/Giftcard-Processing-Kubernetes-Django/Report/jbg469-AppSec-Lab3.md

 defined from secrets<img width="782" alt="image" src="https://user-images.githubusercontent.com/72175659/164552831-f409b764-8c06-41cd-b44b-bbf89a5248f8.png">

 ### Subtask b
 We rewrite application code to read secrets from mounted secret files, rather than from environment variable.
+Mounting secrets as volumes has the additional benefit that secret values can be updated without restarting the pod.
 <img width="785" alt="image" src="https://user-images.githubusercontent.com/72175659/164553416-effadfb7-cd3e-4e31-a301-facbbebe1448.png">

 ### Subtask c